 Barrier mats are used to help keep your carpet clean.
 All types of flooring get dirty although some show soiling more than others.
 Wool rich carpets, because of the nature of the wool fibre, will generally hide soiling better than synthetic products and will also be easier to clean.
 However, it is a good idea to use small mats or an offcut of your new carpet in kitchen doorways or in other areas where the carpet is next to a hard floor to prevent greasy spots spreading to the carpet.
 Doorways where there is street access will also benefit from a small offcut or rug.
 Please remember to keep these mats clean so that soil does not spread onto the carpet.

 Vacuuming is the most important thing you can do to keep your carpet clean.
 You cannot over vacuum a carpet!
-Brintons recommend an upright vacuum cleaner with a cylindrical brushing action or a cylinder vacuum cleaner with a power-brush attachment, for cut pile carpets such as our patterned Axminster ranges and for Majestic, Finepoint and Bell Twist.
+Brintons recommend an upright vacuum cleaner with a cylindrical brushing action for cut pile carpets such as our patterned Axminster ranges and for Majestic, Finepoint and Bell Twist.

 Spillages and stains